Elements-Agency/benjaminjyoung/content/artwork/massillon-52/index.md

 alt: This painting depicts two football players from Massillon team in the heat of the game, with one poised in a stance of victory or excitement and the other seemingly in motion, against the backdrop of a crowded stadium.
 author: Benjamin J. Young

+progress: Painted with watercolor on cold press cotton watercolor block.
+This was my first figure painting while using a reference photo.
+I freehanded the entire thing (like I do with most of my art), starting with some simple brushstrokes to draw the basic shapes and adjusting as I go.
+Blocking in some colors at first, and then starting to build the dimensions and details.
+Very similar to my Andrew Wyeth technique I use for most of my landscape and narrative watercolor paintings.
+location: This scene takes place in Massillon Ohio, at the Massillon Washington Highschool Paul Brown Stadium.
+During one of the Massillon Tigers vs Canton McKinley football games.

 featured: true
 popularity: 9
 ratio: landscape